PiotrIT2015/OS-WW-P/README.md

 4. **NetworkMonitor**
 I've always would like to implement this project in Java since the university.
 Unfortunately those days there wasn't such a great tools i.e.chatGPT .
 It is only a shortcut to run a file[*.jar] .

-5. **Engine Crawler**
-The application is a website whose main function is to run the web crawling process (automatic browsing and analysis of websites).

 ## Running